-- 1. The employee is obliged to notify the employer of any work he performs for third parties before he commences with that work, and must do so on inception of his employment contract. - 2.
+- The employee is obliged to notify the employer of any work he performs for third parties before he commences with that work, and must do so on inception of his employment contract. - 2.
 The employee may perform ancillary activities only with the approval of the employer. - 3.
 Approval shall be given to perform ancillary activities outside of office hours, unless important institutional interests are involved. - 4.
-The parties to the collective labour agreement have established a sectoral scheme covering ancillary activities by those employed at Dutch universities, which came into effect on 1 July 2017.
-This scheme forms part of the cao, as stated in Appendix J. In addition to this scheme, the employer may put a procedure or administrative arrangement in place for the implementation of the scheme.
+The parties have established a sectoral scheme covering ancillary activities by those employed at Dutch universities.
+This scheme forms part of the collective labour agreement, as stated in Appendix J. In addition to this scheme, the employer may put a procedure or administrative arrangement in place for the implementation of the scheme.